 Since then have followed the affiliation to the International Padel Federation, and recognition by the World Padel Tour, plus what has been a meteoric rise in popularity here.
 There are now 16 clubs and 32 paddle courts in the UK with many other ongoing projects.

 As a player, I regularly participate in the British Padel Tour and I am currently at the 20th place in the UK in the open ranking system.

 * Padel is growing in many countries in Europe (outside Spain) as well as in Portugal, Italy, Sweden and France.
 Do you feel the same trend for the UK?

 Yes quite !
-The padel is growing in the UK as fast or faster than some countries.
-Sweden is the leading country because today it has the most courts in Europe outside of Spain.
-I think the UK is similar to Germany, Holland.
-Portugal is far ahead of the fact that they have attached the padel to the Tennis Federation which has helped a lot ...
-France too is far ahead for the same reasons.
+The padel is growing in the UK as fast or even faster than some countries.
+Sweden is the leading country because today it has the most courts in Europe apart from Spain.
+I think UK is similar to Germany, Holland.
+Portugal is far ahead of the fact that they have attached the padel at the Tennis Federation which has helped a lot… France is also far ahead for the same reasons.
 Growth in the UK is on the rise and significantly